Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:method}, we introduce the modeling recipe and illustrate three different formulations arising from the use of the recipe as examples.
-In Section~\ref{sec:simulation_studies}, we numerically demonstrate some use-cases of the proposed framework for four common oceanic applications.
+In Section~\ref{sec:method}, we introduce the modeling recipe and illustrate three example formulations arising from the use of the recipe.
+In Section~\ref{sec:simulation_studies}, we numerically demonstrate some use cases of the proposed framework for four common oceanic applications.
 This is followed by an experimental validation in a water tank environment in Section~\ref{sec:experiment}.
-The field estimation results are benchmarked against a GPR model and a deep neural network~(DNN).
-In Section~\ref{sec:conclusion}, we summarize our findings and discuss potential extensions to the work.
-Some abbreviations and symbols used throughout the paper are listed in Table~\ref{tab:abbreviations} and Table~\ref{tab:symbol_list}.
+The field estimation results are benchmarked against a GPR model and a DNN model.
+In Section~\ref{sec:discussion}, we highlight the assumptions and limitations of our proposed recipe.
+We also discuss potential solutions and possible extensions.
+In Section~\ref{sec:conclusion}, we summarize our findings and conclude this paper.